Five Ways to Fall in Love with Writing

 2. Stop judging: Acknowledge writing for what it is -- words on paper.
 It does not have to be labeled as either 'good' or 'bad.'
 They are just that -- words.
 Stop saying "I'm a bad writer."
 The only way to be a bad writer is to stop writing.

-3. Embrace your tribe: Writing, by its very nature, is a solitary act.
+3. Find your community: Writing, by its very nature, is a solitary act.
 But there is a huge, friendly community of other teacher-writers out there who are thriving through their connections with each other and are always looking for new writing friends.
-You can find them in lots of places, but I recommend joining the Teach Write Tribe on Facebook, in Twitter chats, or on blog gatherings such as the Slice of Life Challenge from Two Writing Teachers.
+You can find them in lots of places, but I recommend joining the Teach Write Community on Facebook, in Twitter chats, or on blog gatherings such as the Slice of Life Challenge from Two Writing Teachers.
+Looking for a writing group?
+Join one of our Time to Write!
+Online Writing Workshops.

 4. Start small: We often get overwhelmed when we think too big.
 You don't have to publish a book to call yourself a writer, you just have to write.
 Start by telling yourself that you will write for just 10 minutes a day -- then do it.
 Pretty soon, you will begin craving this writing time and looking for more opportunities to write.